drzzlio/gitops/readme.md

 ## Authentication

-The scripts expect you to be authenticated with `gcloud` in order to create the project and cluster.
+The scripts expect you to be authenticated with `gcloud` in order to create the project and cluster and then authenticate with it.
 You must also have a billing account setup to be bound to the project.

 ## Project